 The Adult & Continuing Education is committed to quality programs.
 It is important that students are honest when completing the course evaluations to determine if changes need to be made.
-Students are asked to complete course evaluations upon the completion of the course.
-If at any time the student has a confidential complaint, or needs to speak to someone regarding an issue, they should contact the Adult Education Coordinator at 908-788-1119 x 2007
+Upon completion of the course, students will receive an email asking to complete an anonymous End of Course Survey.
+If at any time the student has a confidential complaint, or needs to speak to someone regarding an issue, they should contact the Adult Education Coordinator at 908-788-1119 x 2007.